ruhan-dave/cyclists-counter/README.md

   2. randomly adjusting contrast
   3. randomly adjusting saturation
   4. randomly adjusting hue.

+We choosed to use the random scale,crop and pad to square data augmentation option because during the data exploration phase, we noticed that most of the cyclists were in the center of the image.
+Thus, to give different examples to the model, this data augmentation option will create other images where the cyclists won't be in the center of the image.

+We choosed to use the horizontal_flip data augmentation option because this will create more examples to train the network.
+As the cyclists can come from the left,right or front of the camera, this data augmentation option will help the network to see diverse cases of cyclist positions.

+We choosed to use the random_distort_color data augmentation option because during the data exploration phase, we noticed that the luminosity of the images are low, with a low contrast and a low saturation.
+Thus, this data augmentation option will help the network to see other examples with a different brightness, contrast, saturation and hue.

 In the training configuration file, this will looks like this:
 ```py